danrlu/nextflow_cheatsheet/README.md

-# Tips to get started with Nextflow scripting
+# Tips for Nextflow scripting

-**Error reports and suggestions welcome!**
+**These are notes for myself gathered through using Nextflow, and hopefully useful for others.
+Error reports and suggestions welcome!**

 ### Some resources
 - [DSL2 beginners' guide](https://github.com/chlazaris/Nextflow_training/blob/main/nextflow_cheatsheet.md) by Harriz Lazaris @chlazaris for Nextflow.